-Outcome discharge permit giving certainty that the activity will be regulated.
-Mitigations over and above GMPs Good Management Practices adopted maintained at less than 150 kgN/ha/year to avoid excess nutrient loading.
-Utilizing low rate effluent application (<10mm/hr) on the Bracton soils which are poorly drained to ensure effluent is only applied when a sail moisture deficit occurs and to avoid losses via artificial drainage by applying effluent in a manner which keeps nutrients in the root zone.
-Use of deferred storage of effluent to allow effluent to be stored when it is unsafe to apply to land.
-Use of a travelling irrigator and slurry tanker to discharge larger volumes of effluent to low risk soils (Tuatapere) when soil moisture deficit levels are appropriate to lower storage volumes.
-Potential effects leaching (N), artificial drainage (N, P, microbials) and overland flow (N, P, microbials) when nutrients in effluent are applied to land.
-Potential for contaminant losses to cause excess nutrients in surface water and groundwater bodies in the vicinity of the property, particularly via tile drain pathways on the Braxton soils In general, excess nutrients result in water quality degradation causing ecological stress for plants and animals.
-Activity tanker/umbilited to existing effluent discharge area (existing platform)
+Activity Potential effects Good Management Practices adopted Mitigations over and above GMPs Outcome tanker/umbillical leaching (N), artificial maintained at less than 150 discharge permit giving certainty that to existing effluent drainage (N, P, microbials) kgN/ha/year to avoid excess the activity will be regulated. discharge area and overland flow (N, P, nutrient loading. the second second second second existing platform) microbials) when nutrients in effluent are applied to land.
+Utilizing low rate effluent application (<10mm/hr) on the Potential for contaminant Braxton soils which are poorly losses to cause excess drained to ensure effluent is only nutrients in surface water applied when a soil moisture deficit and groundwater bodies in occurs and to avoid losses via the vicinity of the property, artificial drainage by applying particularly via tile drain effluent in a manner which keeps pathways on the Braxton nutrients in the root zone. soils Use of deferred storage of effluent In general, excess nutrients to allow effluent to be stored when result in water quality it is unsafe to apply to land. degradation causing ecological stress for plants Use of a travelling irrigator and and animals. slurry tanker to discharge larger volumes of effluent to low risk soils (Tuatapere) when soil moisture deficit levels are appropriate to lower storage volumes.